meisben/gic-activity-briefing-aug-26/readme.md

 ## 3. Things that may help

 - **A micro:bit has no internet.** Anything live needs a laptop running Python that fetches and pushes to the micro:bit over USB serial or radio.
 Applies to A and the hybrid — decide the architecture early.
 - Platform is micro:bit by default (it's what our other activities use).
-Deviate only with a reason, and flag it on day 2 with your choice.
-- Whichever you pick: **it has to work with no internet.** Live data can be the stretch, never the dependency.
+Feel free to use another platform if you want.

 ## 4. Deliverables